opensourcepos/opensourcepos/README.md

 It is now based on Bootstrap 3.x using Bootswatch themes, and still uses CodeIgniter 3.x as framework.
 It also has improved functionality and security.

-Deployed to a Cloud it can be defined as a SaaS (Software as a Service) solution.
+Deployed to a Cloud it's a SaaS (Software as a Service) solution.

 License
 -------